allegro/allegro.tech/_posts/2015-09-16-scrum-ban-applied.md

 ---

 This is a story about a Team working in Scrum that wanted to turn to Kanban and ended up, deliberately, working in something resembling
 Scrum-ban.
-Scrum-ban basics can be found on [Wikipedia](https://en.wikipedia.org/wiki/Scrumban).
+Scrum-ban basics can be found in [Wikipedia](http://en.wikipedia.org/wiki/Scrumban).
 We did not follow all of them.

 The story started when a project with a fixed deadline lasting a few months was given to the Team.
-After a few months of working in Scrum and having more and more technical user stories to complete, Product Owner had suggested that we switch to Kanban as we were not able to deliver working software in the subsequent iterations and that we concentrate on delivering more stuff — compared to the previous setup.
+After a few months of working in Scrum and having more and more technical user stories to complete, Product Owner suggested that we switch to Kanban as we were not able to deliver working software in the subsequent iterations and that we concentrate on delivering more stuff — compared to the previous setup.

 ###The deal

 And so we did.
-We started with getting to know what Kanban meant to each of us so we could establish a mutual understanding.
+We started with getting to know what [Kanban](http://en.wikipedia.org/wiki/Kanban) meant to each of us so we could establish a mutual understanding.
 Some of the thoughts were: higher flexibility in terms of our approach to work, Work In Progress (WIP) limitations on Kanban board, delivering value faster for the Client, focusing on tasks rather than time-boxes or scope and, last but not least, Kanban being a perfect complement to Scrum.
 WIPs are limiting the maximum user stories that